"There is no mandate for raising tax rates," Boehner says

 As Utah’s only Democratic member of Congress, Jim Matheson beat his Republican opponent, Mia Love, the mayor of Saratoga Springs who would have become the first female African-American Republican to serve in Congress.

 Wisconsin 1: Rep. Paul Ryan (R) vs. Rob Zerban (D)

 Being named Mitt Romney’s vice presidential running mate did not affect Paul Ryan’s chances at getting re-elected to the House.
 He won handily against Kenosha County Supervisor Rob Zerban.

 Wisconsin 7: Rep. Sean Duffy (R) vs. Pat Kreitlow (D)

-Rep. Sean Duffy was a former Ashland County district attorney and tea party favorite, but he was probably best known for his work as a professional lumberjack athlete and ESPN commentator and as a cast member on MTV's reality show "The Real World."
-He won a tough challenge from Pat Kreitlow, a former state senator and former local TV news anchor.
-Redistricting had given Duffy a more-GOP-leaning district.
+Rep. Sean Duffy was a former Ashland County district attorney and tea party favorite, but he was probably best known for his work as a professional lumberjack athlete and ESPN commentator and as a cast member on MTV’s reality show “The Real World.”
+He defeated a tough challenge from Pat Kreitlow, a former state senator and former local TV news anchor.
+Redistricting had given Duffy a more GOP-leaning district.
 He also enjoyed a financial advantage.